-Berber carpeting will require regular vacuuming and annual cleaning to ensure that it remains looking good.
+Berber carpeting will require regular vacuuming and annual cleaning to ensure that it remains to look good for many years.
 If damage occurs to a small section, these areas can be cut out and replaced.
-Spills, soiling and liquids will need to be wiped up immediately to prevent permanent staining.
+Spills, soiling, and liquids will need to be wiped up immediately to prevent permanent staining.

 Although laminate flooring is water resistant, spills will still need to be attended to immediately.
 Failure to do so could result in the planks warping.
 Furniture and other heavy objects should not be slid across laminate, as it will cause damage.
 Although individual planks can usually be replaced, it’s recommended that a few extra of these be purchased at the time of installation.
 This will ensure the closest possible color match if replacement is required.

 Carpeting is not only softer underfoot than laminate flooring; it is also the warmer option, making it ideal for homes in colder climates.

 Laminate flooring is quite firm underfoot and care should be exercised when placing area rugs, as some types of rubber backing can cause certain laminates to discolor over time.
 However, loose rugs should also be used with caution, as they can cause slips and falls.

 As you can see, there are several differences between Berber carpet and laminate flooring.
 However, each of them can be suitable to have installed in various parts of your home.

 If you are unsure regarding which type of flooring will be best for your home, it’s recommended that you speak to experienced salespeople and installers ahead of time.
 They will be able to provide you with insight and advice, as well as tips to ensure that your new flooring remains looking as good as new for a long time.

 People also ask